-An interface group is a unit to group logical interfaces together.
-For example, you can group interfaces that are related to each other e.g. Account and Contact to one interface group.
-The interface group is the object user define at configuration time.
+Interface group is a unit to group logical interfaces together.
+For example you can group interfaces which is related to each other e.g. Account and Contact to one interface group.

 Before creating an interface group, there is some property you must know: